tristanga/dataforgood/README.md

 # dataforgood
-Canada Open Data Set
+GIS Experimentation with using Toronto Open Data

-OMBI-MBN - Canada Municipality Benchmarking Dataset